ehabkost/habkost.net/habkost-net/pages/draft-cpuid.markdown

 * Flags can be disabled in cpuinfo_x86 even if hardware supports them

 # How KVM controls CPU features

+## Differences to bare metal

+When running a virtual machine in x86 using KVM, the following things are different from regular bare metal `CPUID` and `RDMSR`:

+* Every `CPUID` and `RDMSR` instruction can[^vmexits-rdmsr] be intercepted and handled by KVM
+* The output of the `CPUID` and `RDMSR` instructions can be 100% controlled by KVM

+KVM can lie as much as it wants when handling `CPUID` and `RDMSR` instructions.
+The challenge here is telling *lies that won't break guest software*.
+In general, it's okay to report a feature as unavailable when it's actually available—guest software will simply not try to use the feature.
+On the other hand, if the hypervisor report a feature as available and the feature doesn't work as expected, guest software will break.

+[^vmexits-rdmsr]: This doesn't mean every single `RDMSR` instruction will cause
+    a *VM Exit*, it just means KVM is able to fully control what happens when a `RDMSR` instruction is executed.
+See section 15.11 "MSR Intercepts" on Volume 2 of the [AMD manual][amd-manual] and section 25.3 "Changes to Instruction Behavior in VMX Non-Root Operation" on Volume 3 of the [Intel SDM][intel-sdm] for low-level details.

+## Overview

 The following diagram shows the *data flow* between multiple steps of VCPU initialization in KVM: